 Starting with a clean slate

-During a Saturn Return, it can feel like one's old comforable, dependable ways are suddenly shifting or out of reach.
+During a Saturn Return, it can feel like one's old comfortable, dependable ways are suddenly shifting or out of reach.
 It becomes clear that others are not going to save one, and full responsibility needs to be accepted within one's life.
-It often marks a full identity seperation from family, as one fully embarks on adulthood.
+It often marks a full identity separation from family, as one fully embarks on adulthood.

 And yet, it also marks an incredible opportunity to build a whole new foundation - with a completely clean slate.
 There is a chance to be unencumbered by mistakes or regrets from the past.
 There is a chance to do things one's own way, without input or dependence on others.
 There is a remarkable sense of freedom that actually comes from accepting more personal responsibility.

 And, meanwhile, Saturn in Capricorn thrives on building something new.
 This marks the dawn of a new day, where your hands can be completely in the clay as you design a new framework, from the ground up.
 It's a chance to utilize one's talents and capabilities, and put into action.